alexharri/website/posts/webgl-gradients.md

 <p className="mathblock">$$\text{simplex}(x \times L,\ \text{time})$$</p>

-We then scale $\text{time}$ by $S$ to control the evolution speed of our wave -- the speed at which we move across the $z$ axis in the visualization above:
+We scale $\text{time}$ by $S$ to control the evolution speed of our wave -- the speed at which we move across the $z$ axis in the visualization above:

 <p className="mathblock">$$\text{simplex}(x \times L,\ \text{time} \times S)$$</p>